 Integration was the first of the two major planning steps in the Cassini observation planning procedure.
 Cassini’s trajectory was divided into many “segments”, each of them was assigned to one of the following six planning groups (disciplines): ‘Saturn’, ‘rings’, ‘magnetosphere’, ‘Titan’, ‘icy moons’, or ‘cross discipline (XD)’.
 As a part of the icy-moons group (named ‘SOST’ – ‘Satellite Orbiter Science Team’), I helped to compile the observation timelines for all icy-moon segments which included all close flybys at any Saturnian moon except Titan.
 Within segments of the other disciplines, I negotiated distant icy-moon observations and the observation plan of the irregular moons, especially for the Imaging observations.

-One of the highlights was the compilation of the flyby plan of the sole close flyby of Iapetus on 10 Sep 2007.
+One of my highlights was the compilation of the plan for the sole close flyby of Iapetus on 10 Sep 2007.
 The flyby was dubbed ‘049IA’ for the Cassini orbit (#49) and the observation target (Iapetus).
 A description of the flyby’s history and outcome, published in the Planetary Report in early 2008, can be found here.
 An article in German can be downloaded from here.

 Table to the left: Timeline (“SPASS” – Spacecraft Attitude Spreadsheet) of the targeted Iapetus flyby, as planned in integration of the SOST segment in orbit 49.
 The activities (“requests”) are listed in the left column, followed by times.
 A start epoch was selected close to Iapetus when the observation activities were done relative to closest approach and not on an absolute time scale.
 The colors of the lines indicate different science instruments or engineering groups which were “prime” (controlling the spacecraft attitude) during each request’s time frame.
 The most important activity was from ∼1 h before to ∼3 h after closest approach (prime request VIMS_049IA_ORSHIRES001_PRIME).
 Although imaging (“ISS”) was not prime here for some reason, my responsibility was to put these observations together for all instruments and make them “flybable”.